Been So Long (film)

 Been So Long is a 2018 musical film directed by Tinge Krishnan based on the musical of the same name, with a screenplay written by Ché Walker.
+The film is set in Camden Town, London, and scenes were filmed in Camden Market, Regent's Canal, and Primrose Hill.

 It is based on a musical premiered at the Young Vic on July 11, 2009, which was itself based on the 1998 play of the same name.

 The film was released on 26 October 2018 by Netflix.